 Tantrums are an intense emotional discharge we all experience.
 We all have tantrums.
 As grown-ups, we usually talk about “losing it” and often attribute the cause to some wrongs we have experienced.
 However, there are differences between grown-ups and toddlers in the quality and quantity of tantrum episodes, and the differences boil down to the level of development of our brains.

-A toddler's brain is not mature enough to modulate the intensity of an emotional discharge.
-Also. a toddler's brain is definitely not mature enough to regulate emotion.
-Put it like this: toddlers have an emotional-discharge switch, and it can either be on or off.
+A toddler’s brain is not mature enough to modulate the intensity of big feelings.
+Also. a toddler’s brain is definitely not mature enough to regulate emotion.
+Put it like this: toddlers have an emotional release switch, and it can either be on or off.
 When all is good, it is off.
-But, when it turns on, it is “discharge mode” and any little or big hurt or tension they have accumulated comes off like a flooding river after months of rain.
+But, when it turns on, it is “release mode” and any little or big hurt or tension they have accumulated comes off like a flooding river after months of rain.

 Like a sailboat in a storm, the inexperienced helmsman is panicking, screaming for life!
 No reasoning is going to help.
 Be their lighthouse: shine light in their darkness, be the safe space where they can show their darkest feelings, the loving presence that wipes away fear.

-Keep your cool, be calm and present, and keep them and yourself safe: hold your child's head if he hurts it, make sure his flailing arms and legs won't do any harm to anyone—including himself.
+Keep your cool, be calm and present, and keep them and yourself safe: hold your child’s head if they hurt it, make sure their flailing arms and legs won’t do any harm to anyone—including themselves.
 Speak few words, in a loving voice, “You are having a hard time.
 I am right here with you.”
 Let them find comfort and a cuddle as soon as the storm is over.

 Counter-intuitive, yeah, I know.
 But it works.
 And I mean it seriously works, not the way isolating them or yelling does.